alejandromaselli/alejandromaselli/README.md

 ## I'm a Junior Full-stack Web Developer

-- 🔭 I’m in my 6th semester of Computer Science
+- 🔭 I’m a 6th Semester Computer Science Student!
 - 🌱 You can find my work at my portfolio which is htps://portfolio.ingenieria.club